BigET/HaloKeyboardSwitcher/README.md

 in /etc/rc.local

-call mkKeyboard with the "k" parameter to make sure it will switch to the keyboard mode.
+Call mkKeyboard with the "k" parameter to make sure it will switch to the keyboard mode.

     /usr/local/bin/mkKeyboard.sh k 2> /dev/null > /dev/null &

-bin the power button to the keyboard switcher.
+Bind the power button to the keyboard switcher.

     /usr/local/bin/pwBut.sh /usr/local/bin/mkKeyboard.sh 2> /dev/null > /dev/null &